hexdump0815/sonaremin/README.md

 - pcm2704: a pcm2704 usb audio adapter is required - you can find it easily for around 3 euro on ebay
 - cooling: a fan is required to cool the device, otherwise it will reduce its power automatically due to the create heat resulting in degraded audio performance (the tinkerboard will by default be run at a reduced clock speed to avoid the need of a fan, but with a fan it can be run at full speed with more cpu power)
-- 22khz: running with a sampling frequency of 22,05khz instead of the regular 32khz of the sonaremin as the cpu power of the device it too low for higher sampling frequencies
+- 22khz: running with a sampling frequency of 22,05khz instead of the regular 32khz of the sonaremin as the cpu power of the device it too low for higher sampling frequencies - please be aware that some modules (for example the texture and the modal synthesizer from audible instruments) use a 32khz sampling frequency internally and actually need more cpu power at 22khz, in this case running on 32khz is preferred even on slow hardware
 - untested: i have no access to such a device, so i could not test them, but in theory they should work
 - limited: those devices have too little cpu power for even medium sized patches like the supplied example patches, but they might still be used for very small and simple patches and to get an idea how the sonaremin works - using them for a longer time will most probably not be a very pleasant experience